Reds vs. Cubs Player Props Betting Odds

 Bellinger Stats

-- Bellinger has picked up at least one hit in two games in a row.
-During his last five outings he is hitting .333 with a double and two walks.
+- Bellinger has picked up a hit in three games in a row.
+During his last five outings he is hitting .316 with a double, a home run, two walks and three RBI.

 Bellinger Recent Games